Chilton County Sheriff's Office

 Gerald Mims is a lifelong resident of Chilton County and was sworn in as Chief Deputy on January 20, 2015.
 Chief Mims started his law enforcement career in 1997 as a reserve deputy and corrections officer at the Chilton County Jail.
 After graduation from the Jefferson County Sheriff's Academy in May of 1999 he accepted a position as a sworn patrolman at Clanton Police Department.
 Since 1997 Chief Mims has held a variety of law enforcement positions both local and international to include: Corrections Officer, Reserve Deputy, Patrol supervisor, Jail Administrator/Division commander for the Chilton County Sheriff's Office.
 Five years international experience in Iraq, Afghanistan and Haiti.
 Duties included training and advisory roles, employed by the United States Department of Defense and Department of State.

-Chief Mims continues to live in Chilton County with his wife, Renae Franklin Mims of 24 years.
-They have four children and two grandchildren.
+Chief Mims married his wife Renae Franklin Mims in February of 1992 and continues to live in Chilton County.
+They have four children and three grandchildren.